 - Working Tax Credit ‘run-on’ – the payment someone may receive for a further four weeks after they stop qualifying for Working Tax Credit

 Pupil Premium is an important payment for schools and a really good opportunity for eligible parents to get even more support for their children in schools.

 If you have any questions or would like to know more about Pupil Premium funding and how it is being used to benefit your child, please speak to the headteacher.

 If you think your child may possibly be eligible for free school meals, even if you don’t want your child to eat school meals, please call into the office for more information.
 Every child who is eligible generates valuable income for the school.

-To view the Pupil Premium Report which went out to Parents click on the document below:-
+To view the Pupil Premium Letter which went out to Parents this year pleased click on the document below:-